Lophius piscatorius: Habitat

-Behavior
+Behaviour

 Feeding

 The fish has long filaments along the middle of its head, which are, in fact, the detached and modified three first spines of the anterior dorsal fin.
 The filament most important to the angler is the first, which is the longest, terminates in a lappet, and is movable in every direction.
 The angler is believed to attract other fish by means of its lure, and then to seize them with its enormous jaws.
 While it is considered probable that smaller fish are attracted in this way experiments have shown that the actions of the jaw is automatic and depends on the contact of the prey with the tentacle.
-Its stomach is expandable and it is not unknown for these fish to swallow prey of their own size.
+Its stomach is expandable and it is not unheard of for these fish to swallow prey of their own size.

 Adult anglers feed primarily on fish, while juveniles prey mainly on marine invertebrates.
 Norway pout is the most common prey item in Northern European waters, while blue whiting is more common among southern population.
 Whiting and Norway lobster are among the main prey of adult anglers in the Irish Sea.
 Lesser sandeel is a seasonally common prey item around the Shetland Islands.
 Cephalopods are an important food source in the Cantabrian Sea.
+In 1940, an angler was discovered with a herring gull in its stomach, and it is known to surface and attempt to capture waterbirds.